derele/NamibiaNanopore/README.md

 # Individual projects

-The following graphs give a first impression which database sequences were identified and their respective coutns in the processed samples.
-The taxonomic identification (at this stage) is very dependent on the content of the database: worms like Haemonchus contortus, which have the complete rDNA region (18S-ITS1-5.8S-ITS2-28S) we sequenced in the database will "attract" a lot of the annotations.
-This obviously doesn't mean that we detected Haemonchus in a Zebra, but rather that there's something most similar to it for the amplified region.
+The following graphs give a first impression which database sequences were identified and their respective counts in the processed samples.
+The taxonomic identification (at this stage) is very dependent on the content of the database: worms like *Haemonchus contortus*, which have the complete rDNA region (18S-ITS1-5.8S-ITS2-28S) we sequenced in the database will "attract" a lot of the annotations.
+This obviously doesn't mean that we detected *Haemonchus* in a Zebra, but rather that there's something most similar to it for the amplified region.

-In the next stage of the analysis I'll extract all the sequences for the interesting taxa (by this first annotation) and produce alignemnts and consensus sequences for them.
-Interested collaborators in their individual projects can then "manually" revise the taxonomic annotation for these sequences, or e.g. build phylogentic trees from them (e.g. for the diverse small strongyles).
+In the next stage of the analysis I'll extract all the sequences for the interesting taxa (by this first annotation) and produce alignments and consensus sequences for them.
+Interested collaborators in their individual projects can then "manually" revise the taxonomic annotation for these sequences, or e.g. build phylogenetic trees from them (e.g. for the diverse small strongyles).

-The following project sepecific plots ("heatmaps") show read numbers (log10(x+1) transformed) for samples (IDs you used when you "submitted" the samples for PCR and sequencing) in the colums and taxa in the rows.
+The following project specific plots ("heatmaps") show read numbers (log10(x+1) transformed) for samples (IDs you used when you "submitted" the samples for PCR and sequencing) in the columns and taxa in the rows.